 They also have an Entry Pass scheme for 16-25-year-olds.
 This free membership provides young people with access to £7.50 tickets, exclusive workshops, events and discounts across the National Theatre.

-This theatre offers free membership to anyone between the ages of 16-26.
+Park Theatre’s Park Up scheme offers free membership to anyone between the ages of 16-26.
 This membership will get you £10 tickets during the first week of a production (1 per customer), £5 on the day rush tickets on selected shows, as well as 10% discount in their Café Bar.

 Sort out your summer plans by becoming a BREEZE member at the Open Air Theatre.
 Offered to anyone between the ages of 18-25, BREEZE membership offers you £10 tickets for a main-house production for you and a guest, as well as 20% discounts at the bar and the on-site restaurant, The Grill.